IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 The RAC, IEEE Standards editorial staff, or RevCom may request RAC review of a draft.

-Comments from mandatory coordination entities shall be given appropriate consideration and response by the Sponsor.
-At the time of project submittal to the IEEE-SA Standards Board for approval consideration as an IEEE standard, the Sponsor shall supply the most recent mandatory coordination comments and indicate either acceptance or a request for a waiver (see 188.8.131.52).
+Comments from mandatory coordination entities shall be given appropriate consideration and response by the Standards Committee.
+At the time of project submittal to the IEEE SA Standards Board for approval consideration as an IEEE standard, the Standards Committee shall supply the most recent mandatory coordination comments and indicate either acceptance or a request for a waiver (see 18.104.22.168).

 5.4.5 Comments received as a result of an IEEE Public Review

-5.4.6 Comments received from persons who are neither in the balloting group nor an IEEE Public Review commenter
+5.4.6 Comments received from persons who are neither in the Standards Association balloting group nor an IEEE Public Review commenter

-Any person may purchase a ballot draft for information only.
-Such persons may submit comments on the draft.
-Comments received before the close of a ballot shall be considered by the Sponsor (see 184.108.40.206) and a response shall be provided to the commenter.
-If the response indicates that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Sponsor upon request.
+Any person may purchase a Standards Association ballot draft for information only.
+Any person may also submit comments on the draft.
+Comments received before the close of a ballot shall be considered by the Standards Committee (see 22.214.171.124) and a response shall be provided to the commenter.
+If the response indicates that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Standards Committee upon request.

-Comments received after the close of a ballot will be provided to the Sponsor.
-The Sponsor shall acknowledge the receipt of these late comments to the commenter and take such action as the Sponsor deems appropriate.
-If the Sponsor considers the comments and provides a response to the commenter indicating that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Sponsor upon request.
+Comments received after the close of a ballot will be provided to the Standards Committee.
+The Standards Committee shall acknowledge the receipt of these late comments to the commenter and take such action as the Standards Committee deems appropriate.
+If the Standards Committee considers the comments and provides a response to the commenter indicating that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Standards Committee upon request.

-The Sponsor shall submit all required documentation, including a complete copy of the last balloted draft, in accordance with the most current version of the IEEE-SA Standards Board Working Guide for Submittal of Proposed Standards to the RevCom Administrator.
+The Standards Committee shall submit all required documentation, including a complete copy of the last balloted draft, in accordance with the most current version of the IEEE SA Standards Board Working Guide for Submittal of Proposed Standards to the RevCom Administrator.
 This submittal shall be made prior to the submittal deadline specified.
-For the first three quarterly meetings of the year, the submittal deadline shall be at least 40 days before the meeting of the IEEE-SA Standards Board.
-For the last quarterly meeting of the year, the submittal deadline shall be at least 50 days before the meeting of the IEEE-SA Standards Board.
+For the first three quarterly meetings of the year, the submittal deadline shall be at least 40 days before the meeting of the IEEE SA Standards Board.
+For the last quarterly meeting of the year, the submittal deadline shall be at least 50 days before the meeting of the IEEE SA Standards Board.

-When the proposed standard is considered at a meeting of RevCom, it may be necessary for the Sponsor to be represented at that meeting, particularly if there were unresolved negative votes during the balloting (see 220.127.116.11and 18.104.22.168) and/or if RevCom members submit negative comments prior to the RevCom meeting (see 22.214.171.124).
+When the proposed standard is considered at a meeting of RevCom, it may be necessary for the Standards Committee to be represented at that meeting, particularly if there were unresolved negative votes during the balloting (see 126.96.36.199and 188.8.131.52) and/or if RevCom members submit negative comments prior to the RevCom meeting (see 184.108.40.206).

 Approved IEEE standards may be submitted for adoption by other organizations (see also 5.6).
 As part of the adoption process, the adopting organization may receive comments on the technical content of the standard.
 These comments should be sent to the IEEE Standards Department.
-The comments will then be referred to the Sponsor for a response.
+The comments will then be referred to the Standards Committee for a response.
 Responses shall be directed to the commenter, with a copy sent to the IEEE Standards Department.
-If, in the opinion of the Sponsor, such comments warrant an amendment or revision to the approved IEEE standard, the Sponsor shall submit a PAR.
+If, in the opinion of the Standards Committee, such comments warrant an amendment or revision to the approved IEEE standard, the Standards Committee shall submit a PAR.

 Adoption of IEEE standards by national, regional, and international standards organizations is encouraged.
 This adoption shall be a formal process that may include a reciprocal agreement between the IEEE and the organization adopting the IEEE standard.
 The following subclauses discuss the methods for processing adoption requests.